prodis-opus19/prodis-opus19.github.io/docs/README.md

 # Structure
-* css - stylesheet
+* css - stylesheets
 * img - images
-* scripts - javascript
+* modules - javascript module

-* index.html - main website
+Each page consists of a html file, main.js and a stylesheet.